 COPYRIGHT INFORMATION: As the creator of each image Gillian Hunter Photography will always retain the Copyright to every image created.
-Gillian Hunter Photography retains the unrestricted right to use and publish images resulting from portrait experience for commercial, promotion, competition or other purposes such as, but not limited to, social media, print ads, brochures, stock, website, exhibits and other promotions.
+Gillian Hunter Photography retains the unrestricted right to ethically use and publish images resulting from portrait experience for commercial, promotion, competition or other purposes such as, but not limited to, social media, print ads, brochures, stock, website, exhibits and other promotions.
 If you have concerns please connect with us- we are here to help:) Your Image usage rights are listed below.

 If you had ANY Portrait Experience excluding a Branding, Event, & Retreat Portrait Experience these images are for personal use only.
 Meaning you can reproduce these images in print for personal use and/or post to social media for personal use.
 You may NOT use these images to promote your business or any other business.